 As with other true flies, you can distinguish them from the wasps they mimic by their single pair of wings, short antennae, and flylike compound eyes.
-This and other syrphid flies are famous for visiting flowers, hovering around them and intimidating people who think they might sting.
+This and other flies in the syrphid family are famous for visiting flowers, hovering around them, and intimidating people who think they might sting.

 Learn more about this and other flower flies (syrphids) in their group entry.